Fraud

 Most of this site focuses on CNP fraud because that's where merchants have real decisions to make.

-Visa and Mastercard will put you in monitoring programs (and eventually shut you down) if your dispute rate gets too high:
+Visa and Mastercard will put you in monitoring programs (and eventually shut you down) if your dispute rate gets too high.
+These are dispute ratios, not fraud ratios.
+Friendly fraud counts.
+The networks don't care why you're getting disputes.

 Start here: Rules vs. ML.
 Most teams under $10M should start with rules.